 As of 2017, the cities were the startup has its presence were largely unserved by ride-hailing companies.
 But Pickmeup has gained over 50,000+ users who rely on its app to move around every day.
-“We have also provided jobs for over 3000 active drivers and we have done over 100,000 happy rides,” Okaredje said.
+“We have also provided jobs for hundreds of active drivers who have completed thousands of happy rides,” Okaredje said.

 Unemployment and underemployment are key economic problems in Nigeria.
 According to recent data from the National Bureau of Statistics, Nigeria’s unemployment rate as of the second quarter of 2020 stood at 27.1 percent.
 This means that about 21,764,614 (21.7 million) Nigerians remain unemployed.

 As of 2015, Nigeria ranked as the world’s 20th largest economy, worth more than $500 billion and $1 trillion in terms of nominal GDP and purchasing power parity respectively.
 In 2019, people between the ages of 15-65 years accounted for its active labour force.
 This is about 53.62 percent of its over 200 million population.